plewto/Pigiron/README.md

 **Build Pigiron**

-In a terminal cd into the pigiron directory and enter
+In a terminal navigate into the pigiron directory and enter

     [pigiron]$ go build .